YueLiPicasso/intro_ocaml/OCanren_exercises/README.md

 ### Robbers Problem

-With the confidence gained from the earlier success, in the subsequent two days I found and encoded the [Robber's Problem](robbers) in OCanren.
+With the confidence gained from the earlier success, in the subsequent two days I found and encoded the [Robbers Problem](robbers) in OCanren.
 This problem again (like the Jeep Problem) requires using tabling to avoid getting lost in loops, and benefits from mixed functional-relational programming.
 Injection and projection becomes more natural for me now, but the correct way to pattern